edgedb/edgedb/docs/changelog/index.rst

 Changelog
 =========

-Changes introduced in all of the releases of EdgeDB so far:
+Changes introduced in all of the releases of |Gel| so far:

 .. toctree::